siemens/ix-icons/README.md

    <ix-icon name="star"></ix-icon>
    ```

-   You need only add the same icon once, additional calling `addIcons` will not add additional icons to the collection.
+   You only need to add the same icon once.
+Additional calls to `addIcons` will not add redundant copies of the same icons to the collection.

-### Use `ix-icon` component with custom svg's
+### Use the `ix-icon` component with custom SVG's

 ```tsx
 <ix-icon name="/your/asset/path/my-icon.svg"></ix-icon>